nexr/ceph/doc/radosgw/ranger.rst

 Ranger Integration feature support ``endpoints`` of user infomation.
 If a 'ranger' type endpoint is defined in specific user infomation, requests related to the user would be allowed or denied based on the ranger service indicated by the endpoint information.

+If a 'ranger_audit' type endpoint is defined in specific user infomation, results related to the user would be recorded to the ranger audit server indicated by the endpoint information.

 For how to create/modify/delete user endpoint, refer to :ref:`radosgw_admin_user_endpoints` and :ref:`radosgw_adminops_user_endpoints`.